TheLaziestDog/NeoPacked/README.md

 Run `:PlugUpdate` to update plugins<br>

 ## ❤️ Contribute
-You can contribute any time on this project, if you want to discuss about this projects just hit me up on discord [Berlin#1034](), my dm's are open to everyone.
+You can contribute any time on this project, if you want to discuss about this projects feel free to dm me on discord [Berlin#1034]().
 If you just want to ask question like if you had an error, just discuss it on [issues](https://github.com/TheLaziestDog/NeoPacked/issues).

 ## ⭐ Similiar Projects